nodejs/node/doc/api/errors.md

 ### `ERR_NOT_SUPPORTED_IN_SNAPSHOT`

-An attempt was made to perform operations that are not supported in the snapshot.
+An attempt was made to perform operations that are not supported when building a startup snapshot.

 <a id="ERR_NO_CRYPTO"></a>